What is niacinamide?

 Skin barrier and dry skin:

 It is a well known fact that topical niacinamide can improve the moisture content of the skin by a reduction in TEWL.
 This is possible due to the stabilizing effect niacinamide has on the epidermal barrier function.
-Studies show that niacinamide leads to an increase in protein synthesis (keratin), stimulates ceramide synthesis, increase free fatty acid levels and raises intercellular NADP levels.
+Studies show that niacinamide leads to an increase in protein synthesis (keratin), stimulates ceramide synthesis, increases free fatty acid levels and raises intercellular NADP levels.
 In simpler words: niacinamide hydrates the skin, improves the surface structure of the skin, smoothes out wrinkles and can even inhibit photocarcinogenesis.

 Using tape stripping on the skin it has been shown that areas treated with formulations containing niacinamide were significantly different to pre-treatment baseline as well as untreated and control treated sites.
 There was decreased inflammatory activity, decreased TEWL and increased stratum corneum thickness after niacinamide treatment.